nickhodge/BoxKite.Twitter/README.md

 ## Version News
+Version 3.0.0 Changes:
+* Converted to netstandard library.
+BoxKite supports all platforms that compatible with netstandard 1.4
+* Reduced .NET framework min from 4.6 to 4.5.2
+* When contributing or compiling from source, the minimum version of Visual Studio is now 2017.
+* Android namepace is now `BoxKite.Twitter` was `BoxKite.Twitter.Android`

 Version 2.4.0 Changes:
 * Add support for [>140 character Direct Message sending](https://twittercommunity.com/t/removing-the-140-character-limit-from-direct-messages/41348).
 BoxKite.Twitter does not truncate messages, but the Direct Message API required passing a parameter indicating support for >140 characters.
 This is now implemented.